 Whitewater rafting is a FUN summer adventure for families.
-We recently joined Adrift Adventures for a one-day rafting trip through Dinosaur National Monument in eastern Utah.
-We rafted nine miles down the Green River through Split Mountain Gorge.
+We recently joined Adrift Adventures for a one-day Green River rafting trip through Dinosaur National Monument in eastern Utah.
+We rafted nine miles through Split Mountain Gorge.

 Here is what you can expect when you raft Dinosaur National Monument with Adrift Adventures.